talon-one/talon_one.rb/docs/ManagementApi.md

 Invite user

-Create a new user in the account and send an invitation to their email address.  **Note**: The invitation token is valid for 24 hours after the email has been sent.
-You can resend an invitation to a user with the [Resend invitation email](https://docs.talon.one/management-api#tag/Accounts-and-users/operation/createInviteEmail) endpoint.
+Create a new user in the account and send an invitation to their email address.  > [!note] The invitation token is valid for 24 hours after the email has > been sent.
+You can resend an invitation to a user with the [Resend > invitation email](https://docs.talon.one/management-api#tag/Accounts-and-users/operation/createInviteEmail) > endpoint.

 ### Example